dziekiczan1/syndicateCrime/README.md

 This is Syndicate Crime game.

-Stack used for this project: NextJS
+Stack used for this project: NextJS, Websockets